jacebenson/cedar/docs/docs/testing.md

 - [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/)
 - [Mock Service Worker](https://mswjs.io/) or **msw** for short.

 Redwood Generators get your test suite bootstrapped.
-Redwood also includes [Storybook](https://storybook.js.org/), which isn't technically a test suite, but can help in other ways.
+Cedar also includes [Storybook](https://storybook.js.org/), which isn't technically a test suite, but can help in other ways.

-Let's explore each one and how they're integrated with Redwood.
+Let's explore each one and how they're integrated with Cedar.

 ### Jest